chnm/model-articles/content/articles/ahnert.md

 {{% /notation %}}

+{{< figure src="/img/ahnert7.png" alt="a network graph" >}}

+{{< figure src="/img/ahnert8.png" title="Fig 7 (top) and 8 (bottom):" alt="a network graph" caption="The immediate environment of John BRadford in the network immediately before (Figure 7) and after (Figure 8) his death on 1 July 1555.
+John Bradford is highlighted as the larger black (Figure 7) and gray (Figure 8) node.
+The network only shows the connections of living individuals.
+Joh Bradford's death separated an entire subnetwork (shown in red), centered around John Bradford's mother (larder red node), from the rest of the network." >}}

 The underground Protestant community in the reign of Mary I, of course, was placed under systematic attack by the authorities.
 It was not strictly their intention to remove key nodes; in fact Bradford and